rook2pawn/node-queuelib/README.md

 QueueLib
 ========

 QueueLib is an easy, small, and flexible asynchronous event driven queue library.
-First-In, First-Out (FIFO) over asynchronous functions makes your life alot more sane!!!

 one-minute example
 ------------------